JDAI-CV/DNNLibrary/README.md

 ## But TensorFlow Lite also supports NNAPI...

 Yes, but its support for NNAPI is far from perfect.
-For example, dilated convolution (which is widely used in segmentation) are not supported (https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/lite/nnapi_delegate.cc#L458).
+For example, dilated convolution (which is widely used in segmentation) are not supported (https://github.com/tensorflow/tensorflow/blob/da7b71f67147ff4795c5c0168d1f225ba2b4b522/tensorflow/lite/delegates/nnapi/nnapi_delegate.cc#L463), prelu is also not supported.

 What's more, only the models got from TensorFlow can easily get converted to TF Lite model.
 Since NNAPI is independent of any frameworks, we support ONNX, a framework-independent model format.